endvvell/findw/README.md

 ## Preview

-(preview is od the old version of the script)
+(preview is of the old version of the script)

 ![findw_preview](https://user-images.githubusercontent.com/34137807/169920561-fae69420-24fc-4738-84c7-22b051f094cf.png)